xaur/writings/posts/201911xx-marketing-strategies.md

 "Why do we need these boring reports, anyway?" you might ask.
 Because events cost time and money and we need to know if we are spending them well.
 Compare: monitor a bunch of Twitter accounts, Reddit, search YouTube and filter through chats every day, versus reading a single document [like this](https://github.com/decredcommunity/events/blob/master/reports/20190925-la-conexion-buenos-aires-argentina.md).
 On top of sharing and understanding which tactics work best, some reports I've processed had interesting insights about the crypto situation around the world.

-Note that I'm only judging reporting here, not achievements.
-I see marketing achievements all the time.
+Note that I'm only judging reporting here and not achievements, which I see all the time.
 The problem is I don't know which results were funded by which proposals and I don't have a good overview of results.
 How can we evaluate efficiency without a convenient, thorough and up-to-date summary of the results we evaluate?

-When it comes to success metrics, there were fair calls in [Ditto 1](https://proposals.decred.org/proposal/27f87171d98b7923a1bd2bee6affed929fa2d2a6e178b5c80a9971a92a5c7f50/comments/35), [Ditto 2](https://proposals.decred.org/proposal/52ea110ea061c72d3b31ed2f5635720b212ce5e3eaddf868d60f53a3d18b8c04/comments/1) and [Marketing](https://proposals.decred.org/proposal/c84a76685e4437a15760033725044a15ad832f68f9d123eb837337060a09f86e/comments/23) to establish those even before we approved the proposals.
-The problem I saw back then is that numbers can be gamed or may not represent important things.
+When it comes to measuring impact, there were fair calls to establish success metrics in [Ditto 1](https://proposals.decred.org/proposal/27f87171d98b7923a1bd2bee6affed929fa2d2a6e178b5c80a9971a92a5c7f50/comments/35), [Ditto 2](https://proposals.decred.org/proposal/52ea110ea061c72d3b31ed2f5635720b212ce5e3eaddf868d60f53a3d18b8c04/comments/1) and [Marketing](https://proposals.decred.org/proposal/c84a76685e4437a15760033725044a15ad832f68f9d123eb837337060a09f86e/comments/23) even before we approved the proposals.
+The problem I saw back then is that numbers that are often proposed as metrics can be gamed or may not show real things.
 I viewed those proposals as an experiment that we can only begin to evalute after we do it for some time and collect some results.
 Now is a good time.

-I'd like to see more data on how efficient was allocating resources on traditional media.
+First big item I'd like to see more data on is how efficient was allocating resources on news outlets.

-Something I hoped Decred would achieve with more marketing work is a fair amount of coverage from the ["big boys"](https://bitcoinexchangeguide.com/cryptocurrency-news-websites/) like CoinDesk and CoinTelegraph.
+Something I hoped Decred would achieve with investing in marketing is a fair amount of coverage from the ["big ones"](https://bitcoinexchangeguide.com/cryptocurrency-news-websites/) like CoinDesk and CoinTelegraph.

 I wouldn't compare with old and well established projects like Bitcoin or Ethereum, but let's compare with smaller projects that seem to have paid PR as well: Stellar, Dash and Zcash.
 For data points let's take the count of tagged articles in 2019: